Lowe54/milestone3_project/README.md

     - The project includes a custom made allergin filter, which allows for multiple allergins to be excluded from the result set.
 This could be expanded on to include other fields, but due to time constraints this was ommited (See Features left to implement section)
 - Custom pagination
     - The project includes a pagination which takes effect once more than 10 recipies are displayed.
+- Flash messaging
+    - A success/error message is displayed to the user when they add/update a recipie, in addition if they try to access a recipie that does not exist, an error message will be displayed.

 ### Features Left to Implement